Clinical Professor Clinical Pathology and Endocrinology, Faculty of Medicine & Health Sciences

 My past research has been clinically oriented with the aim of answering questions that arise in everyday clinical practice concerning pathogenesis, diagnosis, management and outcomes in companion animal endocrine disease and all species clinical pathology.

 Diagnostic laboratories generate large amounts of data which in addition to assisting individual patient management can provide insights into pathogenesis, and pathophysiology when appropriately analysed.
-Observations drawn from large data sets can answer research questions directly or from the basis of questions best investigated through laboratory techniques.
+Observations drawn from large data sets can answer research questions directly or form the basis of questions best investigated through laboratory techniques.

 University of NottinghamSutton Bonington Campus